-As from 1 January 2019 both salary ceilings, referred to in the Law of 3 July 1978 relating to the employment contracts, will be adapted as follows:
+As from 1 January 2020 both salary ceilings, referred to in the Law of 3 July 1978 relating to the employment contracts, have been adapted as follows:

 These salary ceilings are relevant with respect to the non-competition clause, the schooling clause and the arbitration clause.

-For the commercial representatives the non-competition clause is valid only if the annual salary exceeds € 34,819.
+For the commercial representatives the non-competition clause is valid only if the gross annual salary* exceeds € 35,761.

 For the other categories of workers the following applies:

 The schooling clause is a clause, pursuant to which employees, who participate in a training or education program at the expense of their employer, undertake to reimburse a part of that cost if they resign within a period, as agreed upon.

 A schooling clause is valid only if the gross annual salary* exceeds the amount of € 35,761.